 The EU Regulation on IAS entered into force on 1st January 2015.
 This Regulation is based on the CBD Guiding Principles of prevention, prioritisation and coordination and seeks to address the problem of IAS in a comprehensive manner.
 The objective is to protect native biodiversity and ecosystem services, as well as to minimize and mitigate the human health or economic impacts that these species can have.
-The core of the system is an open "list of IAS of Union concern" for which a general ban from the EU, including introduction, transport, trade, keeping, breeding and release into the environment, is established (but the regulation also provides for a system of authorizations and permits to allow certain activities based on invasive alien species).
-The list, which is currently being developed by the EC through discussion with Member States, shall be based on risk assessments which satisfy certain conditions (e.g. must be compliant to a set of minimum standard criteria, see Roy et al. 2014) and should be regularly updated and reviewed at least every six years.
-The decision process basically relies on a Committee composed by representatives from Member States, and a "Scientific forum" with the role of providing advice (but there are not yet clear indications on how inputs to the Committee and EC may be provided).
+The core of the system is an open "list of IAS of Union concern" for which a general ban from the EU, including introduction, transport, trade, keeping, breeding and release into the environment, is established (but the regulation also provides for a system of authorizations and permits to allow certain activities based on IAS).
+Not only article 7 restrictions apply, but also all other obligations, notification and rapid eradication or management.
+However, not all obligations will always apply to all listed species: if a given species is not traded, then the trade ban will not apply - but should the same species become a new traded commodity, then the ban on its trade will apply.
+Similarly, if a species is not there.
+However, should that species suddenly appear then that MS will have to notify and apply a rapid eradication measure?
+If this fails, the management obligation will apply.

+The list, which is currently being developed by the EC through discussion with Member States, shall be based on risk assessments which satisfy certain conditions set out under Article 5(1) of the Regulation (e.g. see also Roy et al. 2014) and should be regularly updated and reviewed at least every six years.
+The decision process basically relies on a Committee composed by representatives from Member States, and a "Scientific forum" composed of representatives of the scientific community nominated by the Member States with the role of providing advice.
+The Scientific Forum meets once or more times a year and provides an opinion on each risk assessment, amongst other tasks.

 Member States shall establish within 18 months a surveillance system for IAS of Union concern, and will be obliged to notify new incursions, and to immediately apply eradication (within 3 months after alert notification), when feasible and not disproportionally costly.
 Additionally, within 18 months Member States shall have in place effective management measures for IAS of Union concern that are widespread in their territory.
-Effective structures for official controls (border controls, goods entry points) should be fully functioning by 12 months.
+Effective structures for official controls (border controls, goods entry points) should be already fully functioning.

-The new EU regulation on IAS includes some innovative pathways-related provisions, such as the provisions of art.
+The EU regulation on IAS includes some innovative pathways-related provisions, such as the provisions of art.
 13, according to which "Member States shall, within 18 months of the adoption of the Union list carry out a comprehensive analysis of the pathways of unintentional introduction and spread of invasive alien species of Union concern" and "Within three years of the adoption of the Union list, each Member State shall establish and implement one single action plan or a set of action plans to address the priority pathways".
-The focus of this provision is clearly on unintentional introductions (thus seems to exclude all introductions carried out intentionally, or as a result of natural spread from neighbouring countries) and at the same time is to be based on such pathways related to species in the list of Union Concern, which is likely to be mostly derived from species introduced intentionally (as the purpose of the list, as mentioned above, is to regulate their introduction, transport, trade, keeping, breeding and release into the environment, etc.).

 To this regard see also art.
-11 on IAS of regional concern native to a Member States, and art.22 on cooperation and coordination in relation to species of Member States concern.
-As pointed out by Essl et al. (2015) the near-abolition of border inspections between EU -countries will be a major challenge for regulating these pathways.
-Nevertheless, the Regulation will represent a significant improvement in the coordination, implementation, and consistency of pathway management across the European Union.
+11 on IAS of regional concern native to a Member State, and art.
+22 on cooperation and coordination in relation to species of Member States concern.
+As pointed out by Essl et al. (2015) the near-abolition of border inspections between EU countries will be a major challenge for regulating these pathways.
+Nevertheless, the Regulation represents a significant improvement in the coordination, implementation, and consistency of pathway management across the EU.